WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/slashes.md

 ## Slashes with URLs

 Use slashes in URLs, local, and internet addresses.
+Use two slashes after the protocol name.

 **Examples**

 [tip] Recommended: Navigate to http://localhost/wordpress to start the WordPress install. [/tip]
 [tip] Recommended: Visit https://make.wordpress.org/docs/style-guide/ for additional information.[/tip]
+[tip] Recommended: The uploaded file can be found on ftp://example.com/uploads. [/tip]

 ## Slashes with file paths and names